Mental Liberation: Achieving True Freedom

 by Jayaram V

 What is liberation?
-I would like to answer this question from two different perspectives.
-Liberation in a general sense means liberation from whatever that holds you back or keeps in check.
+I want to answer this question from two different perspectives.
+Liberation in a general sense means liberation from whatever holds you back or keeps you in check.
 There are many types of liberation.
-We speak here only two types of liberation, spiritual liberation and mental liberation.
+We speak here only of two types of liberation: spiritual liberation and mental liberation.
 Spiritual liberation means liberation of the individual souls from the cycle of births and deaths.

 For a human being, the mind is a great facilitator.
 However, if you examine closely, you also realize that the mind presents a huge problem to all of us.
 All battles are fought in the mind, and all happiness and suffering are experienced in the mind.
 Depending upon how we make use of them and control them, we shape our lives and destinies upon earth.

-Therefore, we must learn not only to make use of our minds intelligently with great discretion but also to remain free from its negative and unhealthy influences.
+Therefore, we must learn not only to make use of our minds intelligently with great discretion but also to remain free from their negative and unhealthy influences.
 This is the true essence of mental liberation.
-Physically you may be bound to the conditions life and society impose upon you, but mentally you must be free from them.
-Physically, you may be imprisoned in your body, but mentally you must be detached from it.
+Physically, you may be bound to the conditions life and society impose upon you, but mentally, you must be free from them.
+Physically, you may be imprisoned in your body, but mentally, you must be detached from it.
 Nature might not have given you wings, but you can give wings to your mind and let it fly freely.

 Mental liberation means freedom from the conditioning to which we are subject.
-It is liberation from the learning, beliefs, values, opinions, prejudices, judgments, world views, attitudes, standards, which we harbor in our minds because of our interaction with the external world.
+It is liberation from the learning, beliefs, values, opinions, prejudices, judgments, world views, attitudes, and standards that we harbor in our minds because of our interaction with the external world.
 Each of these holds us down to a particular belief and value system to which we remain bound for the rest of our lives.
 Mental liberation means freedom from all these.
-In a specific sense, a mentally liberated person is free from desires, expectations, need for approval, fear and anxiety and attachments.
-A mentally liberated person is distinguished by the following qualities.
+In a specific sense, a mentally liberated person is free from desires, expectations, need for approval, fear, anxiety, and attachments.
+The following qualities distinguish a mentally liberated person.

 • He does not hold grudges against others even if they have hurt him or harmed him.